 China UnionPay Co., Ltd. ("China UnionPay") was established in March 2002, with its headquarters in Shanghai.
 It is a leading enterprise in the financial payment industry and is responsible for the construction and operation of a nationwide unified inter-bank information exchange network for bank cards, the provision of professional services related to inter-bank information exchange for bank cards, the management and operation of the "UnionPay" brand name, and the formulation of business specifications and technical standards for inter-bank transactions for bank cards.
 The Fund invested RMB220 million (equivalent to US\$31.12 million) in June 2020 for a 0.17% equity interest in China UnionPay.
-In September 2021, the Fund received a cash dividend of RMB1.30 million from China UnionPay for 2020.
+In December 2022, the Fund received a cash dividend of RMB4 million from China UnionPay for 2021.

-As of the end of 2021, the carrying value of the Fund's interest in China UnionPay was US\$50.64 million, representing an increase of 7.31% over US\$47.19 million at the end of last year.
-The Fund's unrealised gain attributable to its investment in China UnionPay for 2021 was US\$2.26 million, down 82.26% year-over-year.
+As of the end of 2022, the carrying value of the Fund's interest in China UnionPay was US\$53.53 million, representing an increase of 5.71% over US\$50.64 million at the end of last year.
+The Fund's unrealised loss attributable to its investment in China UnionPay for 2022 was US\$7.49 million, up 231.42% year-over-year.